DeepBrain-AI/docs/versioned_docs/version-1.3.x/aihuman/android-sdk/aiplayer/basic-features.md

 ### Monitoring of speaking behavior

 After calling the send method, you can check the feedback on the operation event in the registered listener.
 This feedback is returned by calling the event related method (onAIPlayerEvent) of the listener(IAIPlayerCallback).
-AIEvent received as an argument of onAIPlayerEvent is called with the following event values when called 'send' method.
+AIEvent received as an argument of onAIPlayerEvent is called with the following event values when called `send` method.

 - AIEvent.AICLIPSET_PLAY_PREPARE_STARTED
 - AIEvent.AICLIPSET_PLAY_PREPARE_COMPLETED